JacobMaciejewski/Disease-Monitor/README.md

 Server has a **Listening Port**, which is used to receive queries from the Client Process.
 It also owns a **Statistics Port**, that is used to receive the statistics from the Worker Processes.
 The number of **Total Threads** that handle the reception and response to the posed queries is specified.
-Finally, user gives the size of the **Circular Buffer**, that is used to store information about the incoming query requesters.
+Finally, user gives the size of the [Circular Buffer](https://en.wikipedia.org/wiki/Circular_buffer), that is used to store information about the incoming query requesters.
 Server attempts to establish communication with the Worker Processes and listens to both ports for workers' positive response, client queries, workers' answers and sends them to the client processes.

 ## Master:

 Set up *Master* by typing: `./master -w <Workers Number> -b <Buffer Size> -i <Input Directory> -s <Server IP>  -p <Server Port>` </br>

 Master Process initializes the requested number of Workers Processes, which now behave as independent servers.
 Sends them all the necessary information, allowing them to traverse the **Disease Database** and store its copy locally in efficient, custom data structures.
+Each worker has two [Hash-Tables](https://en.wikipedia.org/wiki/Hash_table) for countries and diseases respectively.
+Their entries point to [AVL-Trees](https://en.wikipedia.org/wiki/AVL_tree) with their nodes being the patient actions per country and disease respectively.
+Communication is done through [IPC Pipes](https://www.geeksforgeeks.org/ipc-technique-pipes/).
 Subsequently, Master Process is only responsible for safe worker termination and memory deallocation.

 ## Client:

 Set up *Client* by typing: `./whoClient -q <Query File> -w <Threads Number> -sp <Server Port> -sip <Server IP>` </br>

-Client initializes a group of processes that read queries from the produced file, parse them to the server and print the received answer.
+Client initializes a group of processes that read queries from the **Queries File**, parse them to the server and print the received answer.

 ### Further Information: